Do YOU think Emulation is the same as Piracy ?

 I understand analogies.
 Saying 'it's just an analogy' when yours collapses isn't clever; it's proof you can't think past surface-level comparisons.
 I keep mentioning licenses and restrictions because emulators ignore both with no mechanism to prevent piracy.

 Let me make it clearer to you as you seem not to understand basic things.
 The knife analogy is there to make you understand that something that is legal in general terms can also be used for illegal means.
-Your example of knife regulations being there is not a strong argument like you think it is, lol.
-One can easily do illegal things with a knife without public brandishing one.
-Even mentally ill people have easy access to knives, lol.
-You keep bringing up this nonsense about public regulation of knives to make your argument valid or something,
+Your example of knife regulations being there is not a strong argument like you think it is.
+One can easily do illegal things with a knife without publicly brandishing one.
+Even mentally ill people have easy access to knives.
+You keep bringing up this nonsense about public regulation of knives to make your argument valid or something, but ignore how any Tom, Dick and Harry can take a knife and use it to do harm.

-Emulation being bad because people use it for piracy is a stupid argument and has no basis legally or otherwise.
+Emulation being bad or having to be banned because people use it for piracy is a ridiculous argument and has no basis legally or otherwise.
 Only Nintendo brain rot keep coming up with such silly proposals.

 Last edited: